Skip to content

 What happens when you click a link and, hoping to find something compelling, you’re hit with this page?

-One of the best ways to fix the issue is by using a 301 redirect to direct the broken link to a live page.
+A 404 error is a UX nightmare for many users—and one of the best ways to fix the issue is by using a 301 redirect to direct the broken link to a live page.

 What is a 301 Redirect in WordPress?